AtlantaFP/tic-tac-toe/README.md

 # tic-tac-toe
-A NashFP playground for you to contribute your polyglot FP solutions to tic-tac-toe.
+A AtlantaFP playground for you to contribute your polyglot FP solutions to tic-tac-toe.
+Taken from [NashFP](https://github.com/NashFP)

 ```
 SHALL WE PLAY A GAME?